customer-service-helpdesk

 There is also a new team emerging from your customer service team, called the sales team.
 If you're in beauty, these could be beauticians who actually sit at home, wait for inquiries, and talk with prospective customers about say their skin pigment, eye shadow colors, or other features.
 They could even do video consultations in order to help nurture that prospect into a customer.
 This is exactly the same as the sales person on the floor at Sephora, or Bloomingdales, except in a virtual environment.
 All studies are indicating that this emerging strategy - engaging with on-site customers in a 1-1 sales approach - is working really well to convert and retain, which is why I recommend it to any brand doing over $1mm in revenue.

-What are the most important Customer Service Helpdesk features?
+What are the most important features to consider when buying Customer Service Helpdesk software?

 The number one question you should have is: